uva-cs/dsa2/syllabus.md

 At UVA, you have many resources available to you when you experience academic or personal stress, and we understand that it's hard to know where to go, especially for CS students as our undergraduates span both the College of Arts and Sciences (BACS) and SEAS (BSCS).

  In addition to your professor, the Computer Science department has staff members located in Rice Hall who you can contact to help talk through your academic or personal challenges and get you connected to the right resources.
-You may reach out directly to either SJ Jimenez-Calhoun ([smj4z@virginia.edu](mailto:smj4z@virginia.edu)) or Sheri Grimes ([prk2zq@virginia.edu](mailto:prk2zq@virginia.edu)), or visit during walk-in advising hours posted here: [https://uvacsadvising.org/](https://uvacsadvising.org/).
+You may reach out directly to either SJ Jimenez-Calhoun ([smj4z@virginia.edu](mailto:smj4z@virginia.edu)) or Sheri Grimes ([prk2zq@virginia.edu](mailto:prk2zq@virginia.edu)), or visit during walk-in advising hours shown on the [online UVA CS Advising Guide](https://uvacsadvising.org/).

 #### Academic Support